tiffwu/job-filter/INTERVIEWER_README.md

 - reading comprehension
 - attention to detail
 - prioritization
-- finding online documentation
+- online research

 ## How to give this question

 Tell the candidate to read the question in its entirety before getting started.

-Ask the candidate to think out loud.
+Ask the candidate to think out loud as they complete the question.

 Reassure the candidate that we are not looking for the most perfect code.

 Something about time management -- should we tell the candidate that they have 45 min and to prioritize accordingly?

-If they struggle with CSS have them skip styling the select altogether.
+Or, we can timebox each section -- make sure the candidate has at least 20 minutes for the JS portion.
+HTML should take no longer than 10 minutes.
+5 minutes of CSS should be sufficient to gauge experience.

 #### Extra credit

 If they finish early...

 - Ask how they would clean up their code
+- Have them update their code to handle infinite layers of nesting
 - Ask for feedback on the question

 ## How to evaluate